 She sets up a website at organicbeauty.co.nz for local sales and also registers the domain name organicbeautynz.com to sell products around the world at a later date.

 Your first website doesn’t need to be expensive.
-For a small business, a single page that is simple, clear and attractive might do to start with.
+If you’re self-employed or a small business, you may only need a simple, clear and attractive homepage to start with.
 Several online services offer free and low-cost templates ideal for a site with just a few pages of information and images.

-As your business grows, you’ll want your website to grow with it.
+As you grow, you’ll want your website to grow too.
 When it’s time to build a new site, eg one that can take orders or requests for quotes, get a professional developer and designer involved.
 Before they start work, be clear about what you need the site to do and how much you can spend.

 Whatever the size of your site, there are rules it pays to follow.
 Your customers and search engines will thank you for it.